Washington Metropolitan Area Transit Authority: Art in transit

+The Art in Transit Program includes a variety of public art at Metro stations and facilities, and also supports live performances on Metro properties.
+As of 2026, 44 Metrorail stations have featured public art, including temporary and permanent installations.
+The Art in Transit Program began participating in the Poetry Society of America's Poetry in Motion program in 2021, placing excerpts of poetry on advertising spaces at Metrorail stations and inside Metrobus vehicles.

-WMATA includes art works at stations and sometimes on the trains.
-Thirty-nine stations include artwork.
-Funding for the art comes from several sources, including the town in which the station is located, the WMATA art program, the Federal Transit Administration, local art groups, and some pieces are gifts or on loan.
+Funding for the art comes from several sources, including local governments, the WMATA art program, the Federal Transit Administration, and local art groups.
+Some pieces are gifts or on loan.
 WMATA has solicited feedback from riders concerning art in the stations and to guide choices on future installations.

+The designers of the original Metrorail system, especially architect Harry Weese, objected heavily to public art in Metrorail stations.
+Metro began a series of temporary public art installations in the 1980s, and the current Arts in Transit program was founded in 1997.
+Notable permanent artworks in the Metrorail system include The Glory of Chinese Descendants by Foon Sham at Gallery Place station and Penguin Rush Hour at Silver Spring station.

 Funding

 Fares and other revenue fund 57.6% of the Metro's daily operations while state and local governments fund the remaining 42.4%.
 Since the Metro's inception, the federal government has provided grants for 65% of the system's capital costs.
 Metrorail is unusual among major public transportation systems in having no dedicated source of funding.
 Instead, each year WMATA must ask each local jurisdiction to contribute funding, which is determined by a formula that equally considers three factors: